SherAdnanKhan/collect-laravel/readme.md

 [Read here for documentation](https://laravel.com/docs/5.7/installation)

+Install the composer dependencies by running `composer install`

 Copy `.env.example` to `.env` and then run `php artisan key:generate`.
 Configure the `APP_URL` key in your `.env` to match the hosts file entry for this project.

 ### Laravel Nova